 Heating remains the most costly expenditure for households, with hot water accounting for 13% of our bills and consumer electronics next on the list at 11%.
 Lighting, washing machines and fridges/ freezes account for 8% each whilst computers/durables and cooking achieve 4% each.

-Consumer Focus is advising householders to take advantage of free or subsidized schemes to fit loft insulation and cavity wall insulation and to check they are on the lowest energy tariff possible or switch to a cheaper one if they are serious about reducing their energy bills.
+Consumer Focus is advising householders to take advantage of free or subsidized schemes to fit cavity wall insulation and loft insulation and to check they are on the lowest energy tariff possible or switch to a cheaper one if they are serious about reducing their energy bills.
 According to uSwitch there’s at least £300 difference between the cheapest and most expensive energy tariffs currently available to domestic energy customers.